AFBuratin/circIMPACT/README.md

 <!-- badges: end -->

-The goal of circIMPACT is to detect the molecular pathways associated with the expression levels of the target circRNAs.
+The goal of circIMPACT is to detect the molecular pathways associated with the expression levels of certain circRNAs.

 ## Installation